-Some 40% of the men in these cohorts served in the military: a majority entered the service with less than 6 years of formal schooling.
-Our analysis relies on a unique annual census of wages - the Quadros de Pessoal (QP) - that allows us to track the cohorts of interest from their initial entry into the labor market until their early forties.
+In this paper, we present new evidence on the long-run effects of mandatory military service, using detailed longitudinal data for Portuguese men born in the late 1960s.
+Some 40 percent of the men in these cohorts served in the military; a majority entered the service with less than six years of formal schooling.
+Our analysis relies on a unique annual census of wages-the Quadros de Pessoal (QP)-that allows us to track the cohorts of interest from their initial entry into the labor market until their early 40s.
 Using the fact that employers were required to treat conscripted employees as being on leave of absence, we can identify men who were working just prior to the age of conscription (age 21) and then entered the military, and a comparison group of men who remained in civilian jobs over the same period.

-Implementing a series of difference-in-differences estimators we find that the average impact of military service for men who had entered the labor market by age 21 is positive but insignificantly different from zero throughout the period from 2 to 20 years after their service.
-This small average effect, however, masks a statistically significant later-life impact of about 4-5% for men with lower levels of education (under 6 years of schooling), coupled with a zero-effect for men with higher education.
-The positive impact for the less-educated group mirrors the findings for U.S. veterans by Berger and Hirsch (1983) and suggests that mandatory service can be a valuable experience for disadvantaged men who might otherwise spend their careers in low-level jobs.
+Implementing a series of difference-in-differences estimators, we find that the average impact of military service for men who had entered the labor market by age 21 is positive but insignificantly different from zero throughout the period from 2 to 20 years after their service.
+This small average effect, however, masks a statistically significant later-life impact of about 4-5 percent for men with lower levels of education (under six years of schooling), coupled with a zero effect for men with higher education.
+The positive impact for the less-educated group mirrors the findings for US veterans by Berger and Hirsch (1983) and suggests that mandatory service can be a valuable experience for disadvantaged men who might otherwise spend their careers in low-level jobs.
 Our confidence in these results is bolstered by three additional findings.
 First, we find that wages of the men who eventually served in the military and those who did not track each other very closely in the period up to age 21.
-Second, we find that pre-conscription wages are a strong predictor of wages 10 to 20 years later, suggesting that any differences in average ability between veterans and non-veterans are revealed by their wages in the period prior to conscription.
-Third, comparisons of employment rates show that the veterans converge to the non-veterans within about 6-7 years after the completion of service, alleviating concerns about possible selection biases.
+Second, we find that pre-conscription wages are a strong predictor of wages 10 to 20 years later, suggesting that any differences in average ability between veterans and nonveterans are revealed by their wages in the period prior to conscription.
+Third, comparisons of employment rates show that the veterans converge to the nonveterans within about 6-7 years after the completion of service, alleviating concerns about possible selection biases.

-While our primary focus is on the effect of conscription for men who were working prior to age 21, an important concern is that conscription could have had different effects on other groups - e.g., those who never worked prior to age 21.
-As a check we relate average wages for men born in different years from 1959 to 1969 to cohort-level data on conscription rates.
+While our primary focus is on the effect of conscription for men who were working prior to age 21, an important concern is that conscription could have had different effects on other groups-e.g., those who never worked prior to age 21.
+As a check, we relate average wages for men born in different years from 1959 to 1969 to cohort-level data on conscription rates.
 Consistent with our main findings, this analysis points to a small positive average effect of conscription, and rules out a large negative average effect across all the men in a particular cohort.